-The North Downs Community Orchestra was founded on 23rd March 2016.
-Set up as a warm welcoming fun Orchestra open to musicians in the North Downs region of Surrey, Kent, East & West Sussex & Southern London.
+The North Downs Community Orchestra was founded in 2016, and was set up as a warm, welcoming, and fun community orchestra open to musicians in the North Downs region of Surrey, Kent, East & West Sussex, and South London.

 From the beginning: the first rehearsal, 23 March 2016

 HOW IT ALL STARTED

 In late 2015, two men were bemoaning how they loved playing their clarinets in their school orchestra but didn’t have anywhere to make music in their local area.
 It was a light bulb moment – if there wasn’t an existing orchestra, they would create one!
 Their vision was an orchestra where anyone with an instrument and some musical knowledge could make music in a fun and social atmosphere, with no auditions and a flexible approach to rehearsing, practising, and performing.
 Those men were Dave Ellis and Peter Matthews, and the orchestra they formed was the North Downs Community Orchestra, or as we like to call ourselves, "The Fun Orchestra."
 Our first rehearsal was held on 23rd March 2016.